Competing effect of disorder on phase separation in active systems: Results

-To analyze it thoroughly, in Fig. \ref{fig3}(a) we show the plot of density phase separation order parameter $\Delta\rho$ (PSOP) {\em vs.} $\rho_d$, where $\Delta \rho = \frac{1}{K^2}<{\sum}_{\boldsymbol{r}} \vert \delta \rho(\boldsymbol{r}, t) \vert >$, where $<..>$ mean average over time in the steady state and over different realizations. $N$ is the number of lattice points in the system, $\Delta \rho$ reflects the amount of phase separation in the system.
-We find $\Delta \rho$ shows the non-monotonic feature as we increase the disorder density.
-We fix the self-propelled speed $v_0$ and $\rho_0$ to values 4.0 and 0.6 respectively, such that the homogeneous state is stable so that $\Delta \rho = 0 $ for the clean system.
-As we introduce disorder, $\Delta \rho$ shows a jump to finite value and again decreases for the large disorder densities as shown in Fig. \ref{fig3}(a)(inset).
-A very small disorder is enough to make the homogeneous state unstable as shown in Fig. \ref{fig3}(a)(main panel) (on semi-$\log x$- scale). \\ We now investigate the mechanisms responsible for disorder-induced phase separation at low disorder densities and the transition to a heterogeneous phase at high disorder densities.
-In the low disordered environment, the accumulation around the obstacles could be a result of particles being immobilized upon reaching close proximity, which leads to effectively zero velocity causing the particles to gather in that location.
+To analyze it thoroughly, in Fig. \ref{fig3}(a) we show the plot of density phase separation order parameter $\Delta\rho$ $(PSOP)$ {\em vs.} $\rho_d$, where $\Delta \rho = \frac{1}{K^2}<{\sum}_{\boldsymbol{r}} \vert \delta \rho(\boldsymbol{r}, t) \vert >$, where $<..>$ mean average over time in the steady state and over different realizations.
+We calculated the $PSOP$ with respect to time and we define the steady state when the $PSOP$ does not significantly change with respect to time.
+Here, $\Delta \rho$ reflects the amount of phase separation in the system.
+We fix the self-propelled speed $v_0$ and $\rho_0$ to values 4.2 and 0.7 respectively, such that the homogeneous state is stable so that $\Delta \rho = 0 $ for the clean system.
+As we introduce disorder, $\Delta \rho$ shows a jump to finite value and again decreases for the large disorder densities monotonically as shown in Fig. \ref{fig3}(a)(inset).
+A very small disorder is enough to make the homogeneous state unstable as shown in Fig. \ref{fig3}(a)(main panel) (on semi-$\log x$- scale). \\ We now investigate the mechanism responsible for disorder-induced phase separation at low disorder densities and the transition to a heterogeneous phase at high disorder densities.
+In the low disorder environment, the accumulation around the obstacles could be a result of particles being immobilized upon reaching close proximity, which leads to effectively zero velocity causing the particles to gather at that location.
 Additionally, when new particles approach, the existing ones act as obstacles and contributing to the reduction of their velocity.
 As a result of this effect, clustering around the obstacles and domains formation is observed.
 Since, the phase separation is driven by the disorder in the system, we refer to it as Disorder-Induced Phase Separation ($DIPS$).
+The movie \href{https://drive.google.com/file/d/1DFcUoYSQ5x2F0yMM5zccSz8v0i4wCeF0/view?usp=sharing}{MV1} (MV1) shows how the pinning sites (represented as black dots) act as nucleation sites and accelerate the formation of cluster of the active particles around it.
+The color bar in the movie depicts the local density field $\rho(r)$ of the active particles.
+To further quantify it, we have also calculated the correlation between active particles and disorder sites $C_{\rho \rho_d}(t)$.
+The mathematical definition of $C_{\rho \rho_d}$ is given in Appendix \ref{cor_t} It is a measure of likelihood of finding a cluster of particle near a disorder site.
+The positive $C_{\rho \rho_d}$ means clustering of particle close to disorder sites, or low density of particle, where there is no disorder.
+The plot is generated for low disorder density $\rho_d = 0.05$ as shown in Fig \ref{Fig:A2}.
+From the plot, the correlation is seen to start with a small positive value, then gradually increase, and eventually saturate at late times.
+This behavior indicates that, initially, clusters nucleate in the vicinity of the disorder sites.
+After sufficient time, the saturation of the correlation suggests that $MIPS$ becomes the dominant mechanism.
+We discussed this in details while explaining Fig. \ref{fig6} (a).
 However, for high $\rho_d$, the particles get immobilized at most of the sites.
 There is no scope for movement of the particles and they get stuck immediately around their nearest pinning sites.
 As the particles immobilize immediately, they can not accumulate in sufficient amount to form large clusters.
-Although the diffusion in density term is non-zero, but it will simply diffuse the particles from one place to another and pinned sites will act like cold regions with small accumulation of density around that sites.
-As a result, heterogeneous structures are formed in the system. \\
+Although, the diffusion in density term is non-zero, but it simply diffuses the particles from one place to another and pinned sites act like cold regions with small accumulation of density around that sites.
+As a result, heterogeneous structures are formed in the system. \\ {\em {Phase Diagram}}: